Crow18/YT-musicplayer/README.md

-#This only works on Debian based Linux distro's
+#This only works on Debian based Linux distro's due to apt installation

 # YT-musicplayer
 plays Youtube music from terminal using mpv.